 When customers share their story, they’re not just sharing pain points.
 They’re actually teaching you how to make your product, service, and business better.
 Your customer service organization should be designed to efficiently communicate those issues. - Kristin Smaby’s "Being Human is Good Business"

 Customers like to offer feedback for the products/services they use as it makes them feel like they are a part of the entire business process.
-According to Lyfe Marketing, 90% of the people that post customer reviews do so because they want to share their experience and knowledge with the businesses they purchased from in order to help them improve their products and services.
+According to Lyfe Marketing, 90 percent of the people that post customer reviews do so because they want to share their experience and knowledge with the businesses they purchased from in order to help them improve their products and services.

 A customer feature request is made with the same purpose in mind: A customer feels like there is a shortcoming in what you have to offer and they provide you with direct feedback about their experience.